There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Level: Medium

-Øyvind is an experienced cyclist that works for the Norwegian Cyclists’ Association.
-He has written several books and also works as a freelance writer/photographer for several Norwegian cycling and wildlife magazines.
+Øyvind is an experienced cyclist who works for the Norwegian Cyclists’ Association.
+He has written several books and is a freelance writer and photographer for several leading Norwegian cycling and wildlife magazines.

 You can use the same bike for up to 45 minutes, and you may then pick up another bike at the same or any other bike station.